DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/README.md

-# QIIME2023.7-Docker
+# QIIME 2 Multi-region Pipeline

 This repository provides instructions for downloading, accessing, and using a Dockerized Ubuntu image with QIIME 2 v2023.7 and the Sidle plugin preinstalled.
+Additionally, the pipeline is specifically designed to process Ion Torrent sequencing data, enabling accurate and efficient microbial diversity profiling.

 To install docker on ubuntu machines please visit the [Docker website](https://docs.docker.com/engine/install/ubuntu/)